sobjornstad/esc/docs/hacking-esc/modes.rst

 -- as confusing as modes can be already, they're even worse when they're invisible!
-Typically, this is done by supplying a ``mode_display`` callable to the :class:`Menu <esc.commands.Menu>` that contains the functions.
+Typically, this is done by supplying a ``mode_display`` callable to the :class:`Menu <esc.commands.Menu>` that contains the associated operations.
 This callable takes no arguments and calls :meth:`modes.get <esc.modes.get>` to determine the display value: